|.||The following brief notes are of

 |George Holland at family wedding 1949|

-and i am a descendent of daniel clake and margaret maroney then down through joseph clarke and emily chamberlain and then down through thiar son william alfred who married hilda comrie and then down through their son joseph clarke who married valerie hinde i was just wondering i have a fair bit of info regarding the clarke family tree and i am very interested with what i have found on your web site.
+and I am a descendant of daniel clake and margaret maroney then down through joseph clarke and emily chamberlain and then down through their son william alfred who married hilda comrie and then down through their son joseph clarke who married valerie hinde I was just wondering i have a fair bit of info regarding the clarke family tree and i am very interested with what i have found on your web site.

 thank you Amanda Clarke.